How to Make a Resume: 2024 Resume Writing Guide

 Placeholder

-The key to making an effective resume is keeping your audience in mind.
-First, consider who the people (and technologies) are that will be reading your resume.
+The key to creating an effective resume is considering your audience.
+First, consider who the people (and technologies) will be reading it.

 Now that we’ve established your likely audience, let’s take a closer look at how to determine the information the ATS and human recruiters may be looking for and how they will best receive that information.

-You can find a lot of information about a role directly from the job description.
-Within the listed responsibilities and qualifications, you can get a strong sense of the language and experience that a successful candidate will have on their resume.
+You can find much information about a role directly from the job description.
+Within the listed responsibilities and qualifications, you can get a strong sense of the language and experience a successful candidate will have on their resume.

 As you read a job description, highlight the action words, keywords, and specific workplace and technical skills mentioned.
-It’s likely that the ATS is programmed to look for the same or similar language as that which appears in the job description, so this analysis can help shape the way you approach writing your resume.
+The ATS is likely programmed to look for the same or similar language as that which appears in the job description, so this analysis can help shape the way you approach writing your resume.

-Here are some resources that may help as you research your desired job:
+Some resources that may help as you research your desired job include:

 Choosing action words and keywords